digigaia/kudu/kudune/README.md

 Here is a list of workflows that should be enabled by the `kudune` utility and how they can be performed.
-This should serve both as design document and end-to-end testing of the binary to assess its usefulness / ease-of-use
+This should serve both as design document and end-to-end testing of the binary to assess its usefulness / ease-of-use.

-By default, we run nodeos in a docker container with the name `eos_container`
+By default, we run nodeos in a docker container with the name `vaulta_container`.

-## build a base image to be used for creating containers with all the tools installed
+## Build a base image to be used for creating containers with all the tools installed

 ```sh
 kudune build-image                # use a default Ubuntu base image